Magnatales/deftask/README.md

 function init(_)
     local ct = task.cancellation.new("task_cancellation")
 	run_async(function ()

-		-- Waits for 5 seconds
+		-- Waits for a amount of seconds await(task.delay(5, ct))
-		await(task.delay(5, ct))

 		-- Waits until the predicate is met